Love's Joy and Sorrow Between Women by Emilie Knopf

 A love story that refused to stay buried

-When Love's Joy and Sorrow Between Women (Der Liebe Lust und Leid der Frau zur Frau) was published in Berlin in 1895, it was immediately banned under obscenity laws.
+When Love's Joy and Sorrow Between Women was published in Berlin in 1895, it was immediately banned under Germany's strict obscenity laws.
 Its author, Emilie Knopf, was tried twice and fined for distributing it.
-Then the book vanished — until a single surviving copy was found in a Berlin archive, and the world finally got to read what all the fuss was about.
+Then the book vanished — until a single surviving copy was found in a Berlin archive.

 Meet Felicita: artist, romantic, and unapologetic lover of women.
 Her great love is Edita, a musician from a Rhine castle, and their relationship is the beating heart of this witty, warm, and surprisingly modern novel.
-But Felicita's eye has a tendency to wander — toward a scheming French comtesse, an alluring blonde in a green velvet dress, and the glittering, dangerous world of late 19th-century European society.
+But Felicita's eye has a tendency to wander — toward a scheming French comtesse, an alluring blonde in a green velvet dress, and the quickly evolving culture of late 19th-century European society.

-Part love story, part social comedy, part moral drama — and entirely unlike anything else written in its time — Love's Joy and Sorrow Between Women is a novel that deserved a century of readers it never got.
-Now, in this first complete English translation, it finally has a chance.
+Part romantic love story, part social comedy, part moral drama — and entirely unlike anything else written in its time — Love's Joy and Sorrow Between Women is a novel that deserved a century of readers it never got.

 "A banned novel, a lost author, and a love story that refused to stay buried."